MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/process-related-events.md

 > [!NOTE]
 > Do not rely on the details about how processes are associated to each WebView2 control, as they are part of the evolving Chromium architecture and subject to change even due to configuration and system conditions.
 For more information see [Process Model](process-model.md).

 When a process in the _WebView2 Process Group_ exits unexpectedly (for example, due to a crash), every WebView2 control **associated** to it will raise a `ProcessFailed` event.
-You can use the [Process failure details](#process-failure-details) (above) to decide how to handle each case.
+You can use the process failure details to decide how to handle each case; see [Gather process failure details](#gather-process-failure-details) above.
 The following sections give some examples of what these cases can be:

 * [The main browser process has exited unexpectedly](#the-main-browser-process-has-exited-unexpectedly)
 * [A process rendering content in the WebView2 control has exited unexpectedly](#a-process-rendering-content-in-the-webview2-control-has-exited-unexpectedly)